janschultecom/janschultecom.github.io/_drafts/2017-04-07-idris-dependently-typed-hello-world.md

 tags: [idris,dependent types,functional programming,fp,dependently typed]
 date: 2017-04-07
 ---
-Inspired by the chapter on equality in [Edwin Brady's](https://edwinb.wordpress.com/) amazing book [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris) (which I highly recommend you to read), I wanted to create a [dependently-typed](https://en.wikipedia.org/w/index.php?title=Dependent_type&oldid=774017617) version of *Hello World!* in Idris.
-The basic idea is to have my hello world program only compile for the exact String *Hello World!* and nothing else.
+Inspired by the chapter on equality in [Edwin Brady's](https://edwinb.wordpress.com/) amazing book [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris) (which I highly recommend you to read), I wanted to do the thought experiment of creating a [dependently-typed](https://en.wikipedia.org/w/index.php?title=Dependent_type&oldid=774017617) version of *Hello World!* in Idris.
+The basic idea was to have my hello world program only compile for the exact String *Hello World!* and nothing else.

 So here it is:
 ```idris